phthom/ContainerOrchestration/3-KubernetesLab.md

 To create a lite cluster:

-## 1. Select the IBM Container Service
+## 1. Select the IBM Kubernetes Service

 From the Catalog, in the Containers category, click Containers in Kubernetes Cluster.